Flag of The Transgender Pride Flag

-The Transgender Pride Flag, with its distinctive pale blue, pink, and white horizontal stripes, has become one of the most widely recognized symbols of gender identity and transgender rights worldwide.
-Created in 1999 by Monica Helms, a transgender woman and U.S. Navy veteran, the flag was deliberately designed so that it appears correct no matter which direction it flies.
-That's a subtle but quietly brilliant statement about finding correctness in one's own identity.
-In the quarter-century since its debut, the flag has moved from grassroots activist circles to mainstream visibility, flying from government buildings, appearing in corporate logos, and serving as a rallying symbol for one of the most significant civil rights movements of the 21st century.
+The Transgender Pride Flag, with its pale blue, pink, and white horizontal stripes, has become one of the most widely recognized symbols of gender identity and transgender rights worldwide.
+Monica Helms, a transgender woman and U.S. Navy veteran, created it in 1999 and designed it so that it looks correct no matter which direction it flies, which was her point about identity as much as about flags.
+In the quarter-century since its debut, it has moved from grassroots activist circles to government buildings, corporate logos, and protest marches.

 Monica Helms didn't set out to design an icon.
 A transgender woman living in Arizona, Helms had served in the U.S. Navy and carried with her a practical understanding of how flags work: how they hang, how they fly, and what makes one readable from a distance.
 In 1999, she attended a conference where she met Michael Page, the creator of the bisexual pride flag.
 Page encouraged her to design something specifically for the transgender community.
 At the time, no single widely adopted flag existed for trans people.
 Various symbols had circulated, including the transgender symbol that combines elements of the Mars and Venus glyphs with an additional combined stroke, but nothing had caught on as a unifying banner.